-Social anxiety can be crippling, preventing you from having relationships, affecting your work prospects, and stopping you from enjoying the many wonders of being alive and surrounded by fellow humans.
-Richard Angle, PhD, is a clinical psychologist practicing in the Upper West Side of Manhattan in New York City, who specializes in using psychotherapy and psychoanalysis to help patients who have disorders like social anxiety.
-If the thought of being with other people is so distressing you’ve started to retreat from human contact, call Dr. Angle today, or if you feel more comfortable, book an appointment online.
+Social anxiety can be crippling, preventing you from having relationship, affecting your work prospects and stopping you from enjoying the many wonders of being alive.
+Richard Angle, PhD is a clinical psychologist practicing on the Upper West Side of Manhattan who specializes in using psychotherapy and psychoanalysis to help patients who struggle with conditions like social anxiety.
+If the thought of being with other people is so distressing that you’ve started to retreat from human contact, call Dr. Angle today or if you feel more comfortable doing so, you can book an appointment online.

 Social anxiety is a disorder that makes you feel so uncomfortable and self-conscious when you’re around other people that you avoid social situations as much as possible.

 Social anxiety causes similar symptoms to generalized anxiety disorder (GAD).
 With GAD, almost everything causes you to feel worried and fearful to an extreme degree.
 With social anxiety, it’s contact with other people, or the thought of it, that triggers your symptoms.

 Symptoms might first affect you when you’re in a large crowd, making you feel claustrophobic and panicky.
 But most often it’s the situations where you’re expected to communicate with other people, like parties and work meetings, that are the most terrifying.

 When should I get help for social anxiety?

 If your social anxiety is starting to take over your life and affect your ability to work, or it’s damaging relationships or holding you back from achieving your goals, you should seek help from Dr. Angle.

 It’s not uncommon for social anxiety to develop alongside or because of another health problem.
 Typical examples of conditions that often co-exist with social anxiety include: